 1997: The Children’s Fund incorporated the Child Health and Development Institute of Connecticut in December to serve as its operating arm and began the process of establishing the institute.

-2017: President and CEO Judith Meyers, who led the organizations for 19 years, announced plans to step down and transition leadership to Jeffrey Vanderploeg.
-Jeff was appointed President and CEO of CHDI on October 1, 2017.
+2017: President and CEO Judith Meyers, who led the organizations for 19 years, announced plans to step down and transition leadership.
+Jeffrey Vanderploeg was appointed President and CEO of CHDI on October 1, 2017.

 2018: Jeffrey Vanderploeg was appointed President and CEO of the Children's Fund of Connecticut on October 1, 2018.